 - 1/4 cup whole fat sour cream

-- In a chopper or by hand, finely mince the yellow onion and garlic together.
+In a chopper or by hand, finely mince the yellow onion.

-- In a large frying pan, melt the butter with the olive oil over medium heat.
-Add the onion/garlic mixture.
-Saute until lightly browned, about 8 minutes.
-Set aside.
+In a large frying pan, heat the 1 tablespoon of olive oil over medium heat.
+Add the onions.
+Saute until lightly golden and soft, about 8 minutes.
+Stir in garlic and cook for another minute.
+Set aside to cool

-- In a mixing bowl add the beef, pork, panko, eggs, allspice, nutmeg, kosher salt, and black pepper, mix well with your hands.
+In a mixing bowl add the beef, pork, panko/milk mixture, egg, allspice, nutmeg, kosher salt, and black pepper, mix well with your hands.

-- Shape the meat mixture into bite sized meatballs.
+Shape the meat mixture into small meatballs - I weigh them to be 30 grams.
 Set aside.

-- Heat a small amount of sunflower oil in the frying pan that you used to cook the onions.
-Working in batches cook the meatballs until brown on all sides, about 7 – 9 minutes.
+Heat the remaining 1 tablespoon of olive oili along with the butter in the frying pan that you used to cook the onions.
+Working in batches cook the meatballs until brown on all sides, about 7 - 9 minutes.
 You may need to add a little more oil throughout the process.
+I like to use a soup spoon to move the meatballs around the pan, as this helps them keep their shape.

-- Drain all but 2 tablespoons of drippings from the pan.
-Remove any burnt pieces of meat, then melt the butter in the pan.
+Drain all but 2 tablespoons of drippings from the pan.
+Remove any burnt pieces of meat.
+Melt the additional 2 tablespoons of butter in the pan.

-- Whisk the flour mixture into the drippings until a smooth paste forms, then add the stock and bring to a simmer.
+Whisk the flour mixture into the drippings until smooth paste forms, then add the stock and bring to a simmer.